The revenue decline you are seeing is real — but it is not what you think

 The volume is growing fast

 AI-referred traffic to Shopify grew 7x since January 2025, with AI-attributed orders up 11x (Shopify, Q3 2025 earnings).
 Adobe Analytics reported a 752% year-over-year spike in AI referrals to ecommerce brands during the 2025 holiday season.
-ChatGPT referrals to publishers grew over 200% in the same window (Chartbeat).
+AI referrals to publishers grew over 200% in the same window (Chartbeat).

 Brands cited inside AI Overviews earn 35% more organic clicks and 91% more paid clicks than brands on the same queries that are not cited (an independent CTR study / an enterprise SEO platform, 2025).
 Being cited in AI does not just capture the AI traffic — it amplifies your traditional traffic too.